liferay/liferay-docs/develop/tutorials/articles/115-mobile/01-android-apps-with-liferay-screens/07-creating-android-screenlets.markdown

 Next, implement the Screenlet's listener methods.
 This lets the Screenlet class receive the server call's results and thus act as the listener.
-These methods should communicate the server call's results to the View (via the View Model), and any other listener instances (via the Screenlet class's listener instance).
+These methods should communicate the server call's results to the View (via the View Model) and any other listener instances (via the Screenlet class's listener instance).
 For example, here are Add Bookmark Screenlet's listener method implementations: